UCSF-MS-DCC/TopoDB/README.md

 * ...
 # TopoDB
-# Language requirements:
+# Language requirements
 TopoDB requires Ruby version >= 2.5.2.
 We recommend using [rbenv](https://github.com/rbenv/rbenv) to install and manage Ruby versions.
-# Database requirements:
+# Database requirements
 TopoDB is configured to use MySQL as the database component.
 Download and install MySQL prior to installing TopoDB on your system [here](https://dev.mysql.com/downloads/).

 Open mysql and create a user and password for TopoDB to use to connect: